 A sensitivity to certain skin care products, cosmetics and pharmaceutical medicines has been found to trigger rosacea in more than 90 per cent of cases.

 Antibiotics commonly used to treat rosacea can unfortunately cause it to flare up.
 Doxycycline can cause rashes, itching, hives, redness, blistering and peeling of the skin, and tetracycline can increase your sensitivity to sunlight and increase your risk of sunburn, which is a no-no for rosacea.

 The problem with taking antibiotics for rosacea is that antibiotics kill your healthy gut flora, which are needed to keep your skin clear and healthy.
-According to the American Academy of Dermatoloty: "Now, emerging research is finding that the benefits of probiotics may extend beyond the digestive tract to the skin.
+According to the American Academy of Dermatology,"emerging research is finding that the benefits of probiotics may extend beyond the digestive tract to the skin.
 In fact, skin prone to acne or rosacea has shown improvement with daily probiotic use…”.

-Creams commonly prescribed include brimonidine cream, ivermectin cream and isotretinoin, which may have tentative short-term benefits but could exacerbate the problem in the long term.
+Rosacea Creams commonly prescribed for treating the condition include brimonidine cream, ivermectin cream and isotretinoin, which may have tentative short-term benefits but could exacerbate the problem in the long term.

 Desperately seeking any solution to treat rosacea, some people try microdermabrasion and chemical peels.
 I'd advise against this, as any treatment for rosacea needs to be very gentle.